 Another situation where written English allows more freedom than precise mathematical writing is in the use of implicit universal quantifiers.
-This was discussed in Section 1.4 of the text and also in supplement 1.
+This was discussed in supplement 1.
 For example, the sentence is technically not a statement but a predicate with free variable n.
 However, this is usually interpreted as though there were a universal quantifier for n in front.